Revised & Effective February 13th, 2023

 Section 6: Quorum

-At least seven members of the Board of Directors must be present at any Board of Directors meeting in order to transact any business.
+At least six members of the Board of Directors must be present at any Board of Directors meeting in order to transact any business.
 A majority vote, either verbally or electronically, shall be required to pass any motion.

 ARTICLE VI – MEETINGS